Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach

-The rest of this paper is organized as follows.
-Section \ref{sec:Model-and-Motivating} introduces our general class of models and presents four motivating examples.
-In Section \ref{sec:The-Identified-Set}, we first characterize the identified set for $\theta^{\ast}$ in our model (\ref{UnconditionalM}) in terms of a continuum of moment inequalities and then study the properties of the identified set for a special class of affine moment models.
+\paragraph*{Organization} Section \ref{sec:Model-and-Motivating} introduces our sample information and three motivating examples.
+In Section \ref{sec:The-Identified-Set}, we first characterize the identified set for $\theta^{\ast}$ in our model (\ref{UnconditionalM}) in terms of a continuum of inequalities, and then study the properties of the identified set for the special class of affine moment models.
 Finally, we apply our characterization to the Fr\'{e}chet problem in (\ref{Eq: Univariate}) and revisit \citet{meango2025combining}.
-Sections \ref{sec::linear-Projection-Model} to \ref{sec:Identified set -- TPRD} apply our general results to the motivating examples.
+Sections \ref{sec:Linear-Projection-Models} to \ref{sec:Identified set -- TPRD} apply our general results to each of the motivating examples.
 The last section offers some concluding remarks.
 Technical proofs are relegated to Appendix \ref{sec:Proofs}.
 Appendix \ref{sec::additional} contains additional results on each motivating example.